CMS-Enterprise/eks-core/README.md

 6. Why is the EKS Node Security Group not properly being destroyed?

 We have seen this issue arise when the autoscaling group nodes are rotated and then a `terraform destroy` is run very shortly afterwards.
-Give the nodes a few minutes to cycle before running the destroy command.
+Give the nodes at least 10 minutes after the rotation to ensure that they are properly terminated before running a `terraform destroy`.

 ### Explanation: